angelovescio/DesktopStreaming/README.md

 ## Batch scripts

 ### Start_stream.bat
 Starts the nginx service with the provided nginx.conf.
 Starts ffmpeg with the embedded commandline.
+Change all paths to suit your nginx and ffmpeg locations, if present.

 ### Stop_stream.bat
-Stops the nginx service on Windows, ffmpeg will exit automatically when it can no longer access the RTMP server
+Stops the nginx service on Windows, ffmpeg will exit automatically when it can no longer access the RTMP server.
+Change all paths to suit your nginx and ffmpeg locations, if present.

 ## Config